-Action B.5 Groundwater Management Service Delivery Plan/Program/Policy/Partnership/Procedure/Project Service Delivery Plan/Program/Policy/Partnership/Procedure/Project This type of discharge approval is intended for discharge activities which are long term in nature, such as where the premises will have a PWDS discharging to a municipal sever connection for an extended duration (e.g. lifetime of the building).
+Action B.5 Groundwater Management Service Delivery Plan/Program/Policy/Partnership/Procedure/Project Service Delivery This type of discharge approval is intended for discharge activities which are long term in nature, such as where the premises will have a PWDS discharging to a municipal sewer connection for an extended duration (e.g. lifetime of the building).
 This type of approval is granted for terms of up to one (1) year and may be renewable.
 Detailed information, sampling and studies relating to the quality, quantity and flow rate of the proposed discharge must be provided to the City prior to an approval for Private Water discharge to a municipal sewer and/or connection will be considered.
 Sanitary / Combined Sewer discharges will be subject to fees based on the volume of private water being discharged (through monitoring).
 No fee for discharging to a storm sewer, however discharges must adhere to the Sewer By-law quality limits.
 Information / Actions required as part of application / approval: Project / Site Description - Drawings, Plans, Description of Works Flow Meters - outlining equipment, calibration methods, discharge information for the site.
 Sump Pump Information (if applicable) - pump schedule, capacity, volume, etc. Water Quality Information - sampling and analysis completed to demonstrate discharge meets quality requirements (within 9 months prior to application).
 Long-Term Sampling Access Point - exclusively monitor the quality, quantity and flow rate of the Private Water discharge, and accessible at all times (24/7) by Toronto Water's Environmental Monitoring & Protection staff ("EMP&P").
-Pre-treatment (if required) - details of pre-treatment system (design, performance, sampling, etc.) Hydrogeological report (if required) - depends on volume. (c) in order to: (i) control the volume; or (ii) ensure the water quality; of Water directly or indirectly entering the Storm Drainage System
+Pre-treatment (if required) - depends on volume.
+City of Calgary - Drainage By-Law (ref.
+Bylaw Number 37M2005) (8) Retention and Treatment - The Director, Water Resources may permanently or temporarily require the owner or occupant of a Parcet to treat, restrict, impound, manage or otherwise retain Water on such Parcel: if Prohibited Materials occupied by the City; or (c) in order to: (i) control the volume; or (ii) ensure the water quality; of Water directly or indirectly entering the Storm Drainage System